The Seneca Foundry Story

 New Hunter Automatic Molding Machine

-- 2007: Seneca joins the international trade market, becoming an importer and wholesaler with the creation of the Seneca subsidiary, DesignCast.
+- 2007 – Seneca expanded into the international trade market as an importer and wholesaler by creating the Seneca subsidiary DesignCast.

 Seneca Foundry Today